by Dr M C Gupta

 Reprisal, having sown hatred seeds.

-That day is certainly not far off
+That day is certainly not distant

 When the sullen silence of the grave

-Will be shattered by the thunder of
+Will be shattered by the loud thunder

 • Written in abab, 9-9-9-9 format